nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 Afterward, the main goroutine is created to run [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148) function, which serves as the Go runtime entry point.
 Within the [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148) function, a dedicated thread is created to launch `sysmon`, which will be described in [Non-cooperative Preemption](#non-cooperative-preemption) section.
-Note that [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148) is different from the `main` function we write; the latter appears in the runtime as [`main_main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L134-L135).
+Note that [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148) is different from the `main` function that we write; the latter appears in the runtime as [`main_main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L134-L135).

 The main thread then calls [`mstart`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L1769-L1769) to begin execution on [`M0`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L117-L117), starting the [schedule loop](#schedule-loop) to pick up and execute the main goroutine.
-In the [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148), after additional initialization steps, control is finally handed off to the user-defined [`main_main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L134-L135) function, where the program begins executing Go code that we write.
+In the [`runtime.main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L146-L148), after additional initialization steps, control is finally handed off to the user-defined [`main_main`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L134-L135) function, where the program begins executing user Go code.

 It's worth noting that the main thread, [`M0`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L117-L117), is responsible not only for running the main goroutine but also for executing other goroutines.
 Whenever the main goroutine is blocked—such as waiting for a system call or while waiting on a channel—the main thread looks for another runnable goroutine and execute it.